 (at this point you are literally comparing apples to apples)

-Once you have all of the Closing Cost Summary’s you want you, sit down and go over the itemization of fees and pre-paid charges for each.
+Once you have every Closing Cost Summary from the lenders shopped, go over the itemization of fees and pre-paid charges for each.
 After locating the pre-paid charges you need to deduct them from the total charges.
 These pre-paid items are:

 - 1st year homeowners insurance